3 June, 2022

 Genre: Nonfiction

 A Sunday Times bestseller, this is a book clearly written by a journalist.
 Shon Faye put together this project over three years, with a good chunk of research and writing taking place during the pandemic.
-Emphasising transgender experiences, Faye explores issues of social class, employment and housing insecurity, police violence and prisons, and sex work — and liberation.
+Emphasising transgender experiences, Faye touches on issues of social class, housing insecurity, police violence, sex work and liberation.

 Heartstopper Volume 1 by Alice Oseman

-A personal favourite!
-An ongoing webcomic started in September 2016, this sweet series focused on two English boys — Charlie Spring and Nick Nelson — who meet and fall in love is truly heartwarming.
-Its popularity led to an equally lovely television adaptation, that you can watch now on Netflix Hong Kong.
+An ongoing webcomic started in September 2016, this beloved series focuses on two English boys — Charlie Spring and Nick Nelson — who meet and fall in love is truly heartwarming.
+Its popularity led to an equally lovely live-action television adaptation, that you can watch now on Netflix Hong Kong.

 Read More: New On Netflix Hong Kong